slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'It is never too late to be what you might have been.' -- George Eliot*

-HINTS:

-100 blocks a day -- wait but why
-life is long enough

-HOWEVER:

-> *'Live not in dreams but in contemplation of a reality that is perhaps the future.' -- Rainer Rilke*

-> *'We never know where we’re going, but we sure as hell ought to know where we are.'*

-<!--
-> *'What's life? showing up for the people you love, again and again, until you can’t show up anymore.'* -- Rebecca Walker* When we listen to the regrets of the elderly and dying, they invariably lament on what they neglected to do, not what they did.
+> *'What's life?
+Showing up for the people you love, again and again, until you can’t show up anymore.'* -- Rebecca Walker*

-age is a mindset

-Men are living their whole lives in pursuit of some arbitrary goal that somehow gives them permission to live their lives, love themselves, and enjoy their time on this planet.
+> *'Men are living their whole lives in pursuit of some arbitrary goal that somehow gives them permission to live their lives, love themselves, and enjoy their time on this planet.
 And frankly, it’s complete bullshit!
 Life happens in the now.
 Money is nothing more than a magnifying glass.
 Money simply makes you more of what you already are.
 They start by focusing on their goals instead of themselves.
 They are more than willing to hustle and grind on their business for hours on end, but spending an hour in the gym?
-Not a chance!
+Not a chance!'*

+<!--
+- 100 blocks a day -- wait but why
+- life is long enough
+I’m with Seneca.
+Life doesn’t have to be short.
+We all have 24h in a day.
+Every single one of us.
+You can use them to create something awesome, to visit that someone special who misses you desperately, to provide for your family, or to savor a great moment.
+But don’t waste your hours.
+Don’t end up wondering, “What have I been doing with my time?”
+Leave a trail of accomplishments or smiles behind you.
+- When we listen to the regrets of the elderly and dying, they invariably lament on what they neglected to do, not what they did.
-We are all made of time and we keep wasting each other..
+- We are all made of time and we keep wasting each other..

-But just because you are not where you want to be, does not mean that you cannot have fulfillment and joy in the present moment.
-Learn to reframe your current situation and find meaning within it.

-Time never has, and never will solve a damn thing.
+- Time never has, and never will solve a damn thing.

-1) Protect your time like your money.
 2) Manage emotions to better manage time: it’s your beliefs that create your feelings, not reality. procrastination is a mood-management technique
 3) Important Beats Urgent